j1nma/counterfactuals/README.md

-# Causal Inference Analysis with Neural Networks
+# Analysis of Counterfactuals with Statistical Inference System
 Master Thesis for the Double Degree Master Program “Software Engineering” at FH Technikum Wien, Austria.

 ## About